Kron4ek/Conty/README.md

 sysctl kernel.unprivileged_userns_clone=1
 ```

-Even if unprivileged user namespaces are not supported by your kernel, you can still use Conty if you have bwrap with SUID bit installed on your system, in this case just tell Conty to use system-wide utils instead of the builtin ones.
+Even if unprivileged user namespaces are not supported by your kernel, you can still use Conty if you have bubblewrap with the SUID bit installed on your system, in this case just tell Conty to use system-wide utils instead of the builtin ones.

 ```
 export USE_SYS_UTILS=1